Pancreas Functions, Pancreatitis, and Diabetes

 Causes of Acute Pancreatitis

-The two common forms of pancreatitis are acute pancreatitis and chronic pancreatitis.
+The two common forms of pancreatitis are an acute and a chronic type.
 Acute pancreatitis is a sudden inflammation of the pancreas that lasts for a short time.
-(It needs medical treatment instead of disappearing on its own, however.)
+It needs medical treatment instead of disappearing on its own, however.
 There are several possible causes of acute pancreatitis, but the two most common are blockage of passageways with gallstones or the ingestion of an excessive amount of alcohol.

 Acute pancreatitis may develop when a gallstone is released from the gall bladder into the common bile duct.
 This duct transports bile from the gall bladder and the liver to the duodenum.
+(It can be seen in illustrations shown above.)
 At the surface of the duodenum, the common bile duct joins the pancreatic duct to form a structure called the ampulla of Vater.
 A gallstone in the ampulla of Vater can block the opening of the pancreatic duct, causing pancreatic juice to back up and collect in the pancreas.
 The excess juice and its contents cause swelling and inflammation in the pancreas.
 The digestive enzymes in the juice may become active and damage tissues.

 An Overview of Acute Pancreatitis